Raman0598/Agentic-IT-Helpdesk-Assistant/README.md

 **Problem Statement**:
 Organizations receive thousands of employee IT support requests.

-Password resets
+Password resets,
-VPN issues
+VPN issues,
-Software installation
+Software installation,
-Access requests
+Access requests,
-Outlook issues
+Outlook issues,
-Hardware support
+Hardware support,

 Most requests are repetitive, causing high IT support workload and slower response times.
 This solution implements an Agentic AI Helpdesk Assistant that attempts self-resolution first and creates tickets only when automatic resolution is not possible.